Cluster Creation and Component Installation

 Host Confirmation

-After installing the Ambari Agent on all machines specified in the previous step, Ambari performs a series of checks to ensure that the prerequisites have been met (JDK, Firewall, THP, among others).
+After the Ambari Agent installation on all machines specified in the previous step, Ambari performs a series of checks to ensure that the prerequisites have been met (JDK, Firewall, THP, among others).

-Any errors need to be corrected, and the verification re-run to proceed.
+Any errors need to be corrected and the check re-run to proceed.

-Package Issues alerts related to already installed PostgreSQL packages can be ignored.
+Package Issues type alerts, referring to PostgreSQL packages already installed, can be disregarded.

 Service Selection